 - More points for travel and dining — The American Express® Green Card offers three points for every $1 you spend on a wider variety of travel purchases (including transit), plus an entirely new bonus category of restaurants.

-- Flashy travel credits — For a limited time, you’ll also get up to $100 in statement credit on an eligible Away purchase made during the first three months of account opening, up to $100 in annual statement credit to help pay for a Clear membership, and up to $100 in annual statement credits to pay for lounge access booked directly with LoungeBuddy.
+- Flashy travel credits — You’ll get up to $100 in annual statement credit to help pay for a Clear membership, and up to $100 in annual statement credits to pay for lounge access booked directly with LoungeBuddy.

 - A green look — The American Express® Green Card now lives up to its name — it’s made with reclaimed plastic pulled from the ocean.